-What is a Brand?
-And 3 Other Branding Questions You’ve Been Afraid to Ask.
+What Exactly is a Brand?
+And Other Branding Questions You’ve Been Afraid to Ask.

-Let’s dig in with the most common question: Is a brand the name of a company?
+Is a brand just the name of a company?
 No.

 Is a brand a logo?
-No. (More on that important topic below).
+Also no. (We’ll dive deeper into that important distinction below.)

 A brand is a person’s perception of a product or service; organization or experience; or person.
 A brand is how other people feel about, or view, a certain product or service.